simonw/datasette/docs/authentication.rst

 Permissions
 ===========

-This section lists all of the permission checks that are carried out by Datasette core, along with the ``resource_identifier`` if it was passed.
+This section lists all of the permission checks that are carried out by Datasette core, along with the ``resource`` if it was passed.

 .. _permissions_view_instance: